mqsrr/CoffeeSpace/README.md

 **Please note that the client part of this project is currently in active development.**

-The client library, which is being developed to simplify integration with the web API, will utilize both Autofac as the dependency injection (DI) framework and MAUI (Multi-platform App UI) as the cross-platform development framework.

-During the active development stage, both Autofac and MAUI will be integrated into the client library, enabling seamless dependency injection and cross-platform functionality.
+During the active development stage, I will integrate MAUI (Multi-platform App UI) into the client library to simplify integration with the web API.
+This integration will enable seamless dependency injection and provide cross-platform functionality for the client library.

 ## API Overview